-The Audit Committee has the responsibility of overseeing the Company's financial reporting, monitoring risk management, internal controls and internal and external auditors.
+The Audit Committee is responsible for overseeing the Company's financial reporting, monitoring risk management, internal controls and internal and external auditors.
 The mandate of the Audit Committee is further described in "Schedule C - Additional Audit Committee Disclosure" and in its charter which is included in our Corporate Governance Manual.
 The charter of the Audit Committee provides that it must be composed solely of independent directors.
-As at March 12, 2019, each member of the Audit Committee is independent.
+As at March 10, 2020, each member of the Audit Committee is independent.

-No member of the Audit Committee receives, other than in his or her capacity as a director or member of a Board committee, directly or indirectly, any fee from the Company or any subsidiary of the Company, nor is an affiliated person of the Company, or any subsidiary of the Company.
+No member of the Audit Committee receives, other than in his or her capacity as a Director or member of a Board committee, directly or indirectly, any fee from the Company or any subsidiary of the Company, nor is an affiliated person of the Company, or any subsidiary of the Company.